West Central Activities Conference (Iowa): History

 In 2000, West Central Valley (the consolidated district of former members Dexfield and Stuart-Menlo) joined the league from the Raccoon River Conference, a conference with much larger schools.
 In 2004, Earlham rejoined the league as its tenth team.
 By 2007, many of the schools in the conference were starting to grow close to 2A in size, leading to Paton-Churdan leaving the conference for the smaller Rolling Hills Conference.
 Madrid joined the league at this time from the Heart of Iowa Conference.
 In 2009, Glidden–Ralston left for the Rolling Hills Conference, being replaced by Woodward-Granger, another Heart of Iowa Conference team.
 East Greene then opted to also leave the conference and join the Rolling Hills Conference, for 2011 with Ogden, yet another former Heart of Iowa Conference member (and a member of the original West Central Conference) replacing them.

 Coon Rapids–Bayard left West Central for the new Rolling Valley Conference in the 2013–14 school year.

 In the 2018–19 school year, Interstate 35 and Pleasantville joined the West Central Conference.
 They made the move from the Pride of Iowa Conference, where I-35 was a founding member back in 1987.

 On June 6, 2025, Des Moines Christian Schools announced that they had officially accepted an invitation to join the Little Hawkeye Conference as their 9th member for the 2026-2027 school year.

 On May 20, 2025, Woodward-Granger announced that they had officially voted during the May 19, 2025, regular board meeting to apply to join the Heart of Iowa Conference beginning July 1, 2026.
 It was reported, this application was unanimously approved, by the conference, in June, 2025.

+On September 18, 2025, the Martensdale-St Marys Community School District voted to join the West Central Activities Conference, leaving their home in the Pride of Iowa Conference.
+The school will join for the 2026-2027 school year.

+On December 19, 2025, the Van Meter school board officially approved a move to the Raccoon River Conference for the 2027-2028 school year.